Suspect Arrested After Scaling White House Fence

-An intruder carrying a backpack was arrested after scaling a fence and entering the White House grounds, the U.S. Secret Service said on Saturday, in the latest breach of security at the president's official residence.
+An intruder carrying a backpack was arrested after scaling a fence around the White House and entering the grounds, the U.S. Secret Service said on Saturday, in the latest breach of security at the president's official residence.

 Continue Reading Below

-President Donald Trump was inside the White House when a male suspect scaled the complex's South Grounds fence at 11:38 p.m. on Friday, and uniformed officers arrested him, the Secret Service said in a statement.
+President Donald Trump was inside the White House when the male suspect climbed over the fence on the complex's South Grounds at 11:38 p.m. on Friday, and uniformed officers arrested him, the Secret Service said in a statement.

-Trump was not in any danger during the incident, CNN reported, citing an unnamed source.
+The intruder, who authorities did not immediately identify, was quoted by CNN as telling the agents that he was a friend of the president and had an appointment with him.

-A 2014 intrusion at the White House prompted the resignation of Secret Service director Julia Pierson and a series of recommendations to tighten security.
-In 2015, a row of sharp spikes was bolted to the top of the black iron fence surrounding the property.
+Trump thanked the service on Saturday afternoon, and commended the agents for apprehending the intruder.

 Continue Reading Below